KieranHannagan/track-my-employees/README.md

   * [Email](#email)

   ## Installation
-  To install my employee tracker, simply clone this repository into your desired directory and run an `npm install` or `npm i` within the terminal.
+  To install track-my-employees, simply clone this repository into your desired directory and run an `npm install` or `npm i` within the terminal.
 This will ensure that all of the required dependencies get installed into your `package.json` file.
 I will provide a screenshot of all of the dependencies you will require to ensure you have the correct prerequisites.

  ![p.json](./public//img/package_json.png)

- Once you have ensured that you have the correct files and they are downloaded you can go ahead and start the application!
+ Once you have ensured that you have the correct files and they are downloaded, you can go ahead and start the application!

   ## Usage
   To start the application, run `node server` or `node server.js` in your command-line.
 It will then connect you to your database and begin asking you questions.
-It will prompt you with a large `Employee Tracker` message and ask if you would like to begin, you can either type `Y` or simply click enter.
+It will prompt you with a large `Employee Tracker` message and ask you if you'd like to begin, you can either type `Y` or simply click enter.
     On all the confirm prompts it will have one of the options `Y/n` (Yes or No) as a capital letter.
 This means that one is the default and simply hitting enter without typing will select that option.